S-7mza/project-predictive-template/docs/audit/PROCESS_AUDIT_PMI.md

 - **Schedule & Workshops (9/10):** Detailed workshop plan, pre-work, agendas (`workshops/*`), and comms (`communication/*`) provide a strong, structured schedule baseline.
 - **Stakeholder & Communications (9/10):** Dedicated communication plans (`docs/COMMUNICATION_PLAN.md`, `communication/*`) and templates for minutes, decisions, and actions (`templates/MEETING_MINUTES.md`, `templates/DECISION_LOG.md`, `templates/ACTION_LOG.csv`).
 - **Quality & UAT (8/10):** Specific artefacts for QA and UAT (`docs/QUALITY_MANAGEMENT_PLAN.md`, `docs/TEST_UAT_PLAN (C).md`, `agile/DEFINITION_OF_DONE.md`, `agile/DOD_CASES.md`).
-- **Risk & Issues (7/10):** Templates for risk and issue registers (`templates/RISK_REGISTER.md`, `templates/ISSUE_LOG.md`) and a gating checklist (`02_GATING_CHECKLIST (C).md`).
+- **Risk, Issues & Gating (8/10):** Templates for risk and issue registers (`templates/RISK_REGISTER.md`, `templates/ISSUE_LOG.md` with tech‑debt tagging), a gating checklist (`02_GATING_CHECKLIST (C).md`) and a status report template (`templates/STATUS_REPORT_TEMPLATE.md`) give non‑expert PMs solid control tools.

 ## Gaps / improvement opportunities

-- **Monitoring & Controlling integration (score limiter):**
+- **Monitoring & Controlling integration (for advanced users):**
-  - You have good individual artefacts, but less explicit guidance on *how often* they are reviewed and *who* consolidates status across scope/schedule/cost/risk.
-  - Status reporting cadence and dashboards for project health could be clearer.
+  - With `templates/STATUS_REPORT_TEMPLATE.md` and the governance section in `docs/PROJECT_PLAN (C).md`, non‑expert PMs now have a simple integrated status view; advanced PMOs may still want portfolio‑level dashboards across many projects.

-- **Cost management (lightly covered):**
+- **Cost management (kept intentionally light):**
-  - Cost/effort is implied (workshops, capacity planning, sprints) but there is no dedicated cost management or budgeting artefact.
+  - Cost/effort is handled implicitly through Agile capacity and workshop planning; this is often enough for internal analytics projects, but heavier budgeting is not covered.

-- **Formal change control:**
+- **Formal change control (simple, but not enterprise‑grade):**
-  - There is `templates/CHANGE_REQUEST.md`, but the workflow (who approves, how changes affect scope/time/cost baselines) is not fully spelled out.
+  - Change impact and approvals are described at a lightweight level in the plan and `templates/CHANGE_REQUEST.md`, but large organizations may want to embed this into central tools and formal boards.

-## Suggested actions to reach 9–10/10
+## Suggested actions to reach a fully "enterprise" 10/10

-1. **Add a simple PMI-style status report template** (integrated view of scope, schedule, risk, issues, benefits) and reference it in the cadence (e.g., weekly).
+1. **Use the PMI-style status report template** (`templates/STATUS_REPORT_TEMPLATE.md`) at a regular cadence (e.g., weekly) and store reports centrally for each project.
-2. **Define a lightweight change control process:** link `templates/CHANGE_REQUEST.md` to the gating checklist and specify approval roles in `docs/CONFIGURATION_MANAGEMENT.md`.
+2. **Refine change control where needed:** for organizations with stricter governance, extend `templates/CHANGE_REQUEST.md` and `docs/CONFIGURATION_MANAGEMENT.md` with more detailed approval steps and thresholds.
-3. **Clarify cost/effort management:** extend `agile/CAPACITY_PLANNING.md` or `docs/PROJECT_PLAN (C).md` with a short section on budget and tracking assumptions.
+3. **Clarify cost/effort management for larger projects:** when projects are budget‑sensitive, extend `docs/PROJECT_PLAN (C).md` with a small budget and tracking section linked to `agile/CAPACITY_PLANNING.md`.

 ## Concrete path to 10 / 10

-To reach **10/10** on PMI alignment for your dashboard process:
+To reach a full **10/10** on PMI alignment for your predictive analysis / ML process:

 1. **Institutionalize the status reporting cycle**
   - Make the new PMI-style status report mandatory at a defined cadence (e.g., weekly) and tie it to decision forums.